fluiddyn/fluidsim/doc/examples/clusters/licallo/README.md

 ### Install pfft in your $HOME directory

-We configured the installation of pdfft in $HOME such that you simply have to run a bash script:
+We configured the installation of pfft in $HOME such that you simply have to run a bash script:

 ```bash
 source $HOME/Dev/fluidsim/doc/examples/clusters/licallo/setup_env_base.sh